Adding Level Structure to Supersingular Elliptic Curve Isogeny Graphs

 \begin{theorem}[Deuring Correspondence] Fix a maximal order $R$ of the quaternion algebra $B_{p,\infty}$.
 There is a bijection between isomorphism classes of supersingular elliptic curves over $\Fpbar$ and the left class set of the maximal order $R$. \end{theorem}

 Deuring's original statement depends on a choice of maximal order $R$ in $B_{p,\infty}$, which is implicitly a choice of supersingular elliptic curve whose endomorphism ring is isomorphic to $R$.
 For every maximal order, the right orders of ideals in the left ideal class set of that order will run through all of the maximal orders of the quaternion algebra.
-In this way, one can think of associating the supersingular elliptic curves over $\Fpbar$ to the maximal orders of $B_{p,\infty}$, which is either a one-to-one or two-to-one map, depending on the field of definition of the supersingular elliptic curve, or equivalently the size of the two-sided ideal class group of the maximal order.
+In this way, one can think of mapping the supersingular elliptic curves over $\Fpbar$ to the maximal orders of $B_{p,\infty}$.
+The fibers of this map have either one or two elements, depending on the field of definition of the supersingular elliptic curve, or equivalently the size of the two-sided ideal class group of the maximal order.
 This perspective removes the necessity of an initial choice of maximal order, but it no longer describes a bijection: If $E$ is defined over $\Fpp\setminus\Fp$, then $E\not\cong E^p$, but $\End(E)\cong\End(E^p)$ map to the same maximal order of $B_{p,\infty}$.
 If $E$ is defined over $\Fp$, then $E\cong E^p$ and $\End(E)$ is the maximal order uniquely identified with the isomorphism class of $E$.

 Ribet \cite{Ribet1989} credits an unpublished manuscript of Mestre--Osterl\'e for this basepoint-free version of the Deuring Correspondence: He writes that Mestre--Osterl\'e take a perspective of ``oriented" maximal orders to achieve this result.
 The basepoint-free perspective is also how Kohel presents the Deuring correspondence in his thesis \cite{Kohel}: